Blog

 Well, as with any Smart type tools, there are a couple of drawbacks.

-• You cannot segment by placement to determine which networks are performing better, thus you can’t identify whether your shopping component is performing better than your display component.
+• You can’t segment by placement to discover which networks are performing better, therefore you can’t tell whether your shopping component is outperforming your display component.

-• Columns that are not available are search impression share, click share, search lost (budget and Search lost (Rank)
+• Columns that are not available include search impression share, click share, search lost (budget), and search lost (rank).

 Targeting restrictions are: